a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

       name: Techno that is hard
 ```

+Another config option that's not shown in the picture above is `enable_aggregation`.
-Every folder will create an implicit playlist called `All <folder name>` which recursively aggregates the tracks from all the playlists within that folder.
+Every folder with this option set to `true` will create an implicit playlist called `All <folder name>` which aggregates the tracks from all the playlists within that folder.
 For example, my `Techno` folder will have a playlist called `All Techno` which contains the union of tracks between `Hard Techno` and `Minimal Deep Tech`.

 You may only have one tag for each playlist.
 If you're interested in creating playlists that combine multiple tags, check out the [Combiner](combiner_playlists.md) how-to guide.